Gydetti/website-virtualcounsel/docs/building/onboarding/README.md

+Color Theming System – How It Works (Summary)
+All colors in the codebase are managed through a centralized theme system.
+Instead of using hardcoded color values (like hex codes or Tailwind color classes) directly in components, every color is defined as a semantic token in a single theme file (usually theme/colors.ts or via CSS variables in app/globals.css and tailwind.config.ts).
+These tokens have names that describe their purpose (e.g., bg-brand-light, text-neutral-text, border-divider) rather than their color value.
+Components and pages use these tokens for all backgrounds, text, borders, gradients, and feedback states.
+This approach ensures that updating a color or rebranding the site only requires changing the value in one place, instantly updating the entire site.
+Lint rules and codemods help enforce this, blocking any new hardcoded color usage.
+The result is a maintainable, scalable, and easily customizable design system where all color changes are safe, global, and future-proof.

 # Important: Color Tokenization Completed

 > This onboarding README reflects the final integration of semantic color tokens across the entire codebase.